ESMValGroup/ESMValTool_Tutorial/_episodes/00-quickstart.md

 >   something like this:
 >
 >    ```yaml
->    YYYY-MM-DD HH:MM:SS, NNN UTC [93691] INFO    Run was successful
+>    YYYY-MM-DD HH:mm:SS, NNN UTC [93691] INFO    Run was successful
 >    ```
 >
 > - To view the file used in this example: